 - 1 cup powdered sugar

-- Cream together butter, shortening, vanilla, sugar, eggs.
+- Cream together butter, shortening, sugar, vanilla, and eggs whites.

-- Add cream cheese and mix until smooth.
+- Add flour, baking soda, cream of tartar and salt; mix until thick dough is formed.

 - Preheat oven to 375 degrees

-- Roll half the dough between two pieces of parchment paper with a rolling pin to between 1/4 and 1/2 inch thick.
+- Roll half the dough between two pieces of parchment paper with a rolling pin to between 1/2 inch thick.

-- Flour a round biscuit cutter, cut out circles and place on baking sheet(s) and bake for 9-10 minutes, removing from the oven before tops crack.
-Bottoms should be just starting to become light golden.
+- Flour a round biscuit cutter, cut out circles and place on baking sheet.

 - Repeat with remaining dough, re-rolling scraps until all the circle have been created and baked.